breezy-codes/Time-Variants-Authority/Python-Scripts/Decryption-Script/README.md

 ## Purpose

 The primary purpose of this project is to decrypt all files in a given folder.
 The key for decryption is derived from a code word that must match the one used during encryption.
 The decryption algorithm used is AES in CBC mode, with padding removed to restore the original file data.

-## Project Structure

-The project consists of a single Python file that handles key derivation, file decryption, and folder traversal to decrypt multiple files at once.
+The consists of a single Python file that handles key derivation, file decryption, and folder traversal to decrypt multiple files at once.

 ### Code Breakdown